Abelian Duality for Generalised Maxwell Theories: Generalized Maxwell Theories as Prefactorization Algebras

+of sheaves of cochain complexes.
+This map is a quasi-isomorphism on contractible open sets (but not generally, since $\obsq_{\pmp}$ is only a prefactorization algebra). \end{lemma}

-The map $F$ further induces a map of local quantum obervables on contractible open sets.
-Indeed, we first extend the degree zero map to a map on all classical observables by pulling back polyvector fields.
+\begin{proof} We first extend the degree zero map to a map on all classical observables by pulling back polyvector fields.
 Concretely this is the map

-given by $d$ in the first factor and a quasi-inverse to $F^*$ in the second factor (this is why the hypothesis that $U$ is contractible is necessary: to ensure the existence of such a quasi-inverse).
+given by $F^*$ in the second factor and by the formal adjoint $\d^* \colon \Omega^p_c(U;\CC) \to \Omega^{p-1}_c(U;\CC)$ to the de Rham differential in the second factor.
 One needs to check that this is compatible with the classical BV operator $Q$, which requires observing that the square

 commutes, where the horizontal arrows are those maps defining the Poisson brackets.
-If, further, the open set $U$ is contractible then this map defines a \emph{quasi-isomorphism} of classical observables.
+If, further, the open set $U$ is contractible then this map defines a \emph{quasi-isomorphism} of the complex of local classical observables.

-We then need to check that $F$ commutes with the quantum BV operator; that is, we check that the triangle
+We then need to check that our map commutes with the quantum BV operator; that is, we check that the triangle

-commutes, for $D$ the quantum BV operator in the generalised Yang-Mills theory.
-This is clear from the definition of the map $D$, which first applies the exterior derivative to the linear vector field and the linear functional, then pairs the result via the $L^2$-pairing.
-Again, if $U$ is in fact contractible then the resulting map on local observables is actually a quasi-isomorphism.
+commutes, where $D$ is the quantum BV operator in the generalized Yang-Mills theory.
+This is clear from the definition of the map $D$ as in Lemma \ref{quantum_pmp_lemma}, which first applies the exterior derivative to the linear vector field and the linear functional, then pairs the result via the $L^2$-pairing.
+Again, if $U$ is in fact contractible then the resulting map on local observables is actually a quasi-isomorphism. \end{proof}